 Graphics and Streaming

-A slide from a market research survey gauging interest in Nintendo NX was posted on NeoGAF January 20, 2016, providing some potential insight to the specs and capabilities of the upcoming Nintendo hardware.
+A slide from a market research survey gauging interest in Nintendo NX posted on NeoGAF January 20, 2016, provided some potential insight to the specs and capabilities of the NX hardware.
 Reportedly commissioned by British analysis firm GfK, the slide said the console will support “gameplay graphics at 900p/60fps.”
 If true, this would amount a visual step down from the Wii U, which supports games with 1080p graphics.
 The specification seems especially odd given that the slide also boasts that the NX will support “4k/60fps video streaming.”

 Nintendo hasn’t exactly refuted rumors of underpowered hardware.
 Indeed, in an interview Bloomberg, Nintendo of America chief Reggie Fils-Aime said that the NX “[isn’t] about specs … teraflops … [or] horsepower,” but content.
 “We’re focused on bringing out best entertainment to both the Wii U as well as the NX in the future,” he said.

-The research slide also substantiated the rumor that NX will be a combine a base home console and a handheld portable device, referring to “gameplay [that] flows between the Nintendo NX console and Nintendo NX handheld device.”
+The research slide also substantiated the rumor that NX will be capable of functioning as both a home console and a handheld portable device, referring to “gameplay [that] flows between the Nintendo NX console and Nintendo NX handheld device.”
 Lastly, it said the NX would allow users to surf the web and make video calls.